eper-io/tig/readme.md

 Here is an example yaml file that we tested with Amazon EKS.

-Generate a code file running tig already on example.com.
-Place `certificate.crt`, `ba_bundle.crt`, `private.key` into `./.implementation/example.com`
+Generate a code file running tig on example.com.

-You can either use Letsencrypt or zerossl as described above.
+- You can either use Letsencrypt or zerossl as described above to get TLS files.
+- Place `certificate.crt`, `ba_bundle.crt`, `private.key` into `./.implementation/example.com`
+- Add the script below as `tig.sh` into `.implementation/example.com/tig.sh` .
+Use `chmod u+x` .
 ```bash
 IMPLEMENTATION=./.implementation/example.com DATAGET=https://example.com DATASET=https://example.com ./documentation/tig.sh
 ```